Top 5 Adidas Ads and Secrets to the Brand’s Success

 Creating a bond with the audience is essential, and Adidas is able to achieve this goal with its commercials.

 For example, the entire Impossible is Nothing campaign is dedicated to celebrating the people who see possibilities and are willing to take action.
 Adidas featured Candace Parker in their new Impossible is Nothing ad.
-Candace Parker is a professional basketball player of the Women’s National Basketball Association.
+Candace Parker is a professional basketball player for the Women’s National Basketball Association.
 That’s another example of featuring female athletes in Adidas commercials which is very important.